 AEF helped to highlight the risk that would be associated with building a third Heathrow runway at a time when the area was in breach of NO2 standards even with existing traffic levels – an expansion plan that was delayed while the airport and Government tried to develop a plan to improve air quality, and eventually scrapped by the incoming Government on environmental grounds.
-We have also campaigned internationally for tougher manufacturing standards for new aircraft, and in 2010 the UN body ICAO agreed to increased the stringency of the NOx aircraft engine standard by 15%.
+We have also campaigned internationally for tougher manufacturing standards for new aircraft, and in 2010 the UN body ICAO agreed to increase the stringency of the NOx aircraft engine standard by 15%.

 Air Pollution Facts